Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Discussion

 \section{Discussion}

 The experimental results indicate that, within the scope of the problem settings and equations investigated, LNF-NO offers a valuable trade-off between efficiency, versatility, and accuracy.
-Rather than claiming superiority across all possible PDE learning tasks, we position LNF-NO as a streamlined, broadly applicable framework that is particularly effective for multi-physics and geometric variations where specialized spectral baselines may face limitations.
+Rather than claiming superiority across all possible PDE learning tasks, we position LNF-NO as a streamlined, broadly applicable framework that is particularly effective for multi-physics problems and geometric variations, where specialized grid-based or highly task-specific baselines may require additional adaptations.